a-ng-d/ui-ui-color-palette/README.md

 # UI for UI Color Palette

 A unified UI component library for color palette functionality across multiple design platforms.
-This project serves as a common UI foundation that adapts to different platforms (Figma, Penpot) while maintaining a consistent experience.
+This project serves as a common UI foundation that adapts to different platforms (Figma, Penpot, Sketch) while maintaining a consistent experience.

 ## Project Description